Jack-Baumgartel/Cat-Detector/README.md

 # Cat-Detector
-A local network security camera with Tensorflow object detection for automatic cat detection on Raspberry Pi.
+A local network security camera with Tensorflow object detection for automatic cat detection using Raspberry Pi.